0

 Rebate recipients may redeem a rebate for the purchase of a standard e-bike that meets the following criteria:

 • Any class of e-bike (per the State of Colorado e-bike definition).
-Includes:
+Includes an electrical assisted bicycle with a motor that provides assistance:

 • Has two or three wheels and fully operable pedals